Knute Nelson Memorial Park: Layout

 The field's layout places Lake Winona directly past the center field fence.
 The majority of the seating is behind home plate and along the third base line, as residential areas located close to the field prevent further expansion along the first base line.

-The stadium's capacity if 1500, and is generally about two-thirds full.
+The stadium's capacity is 1500, and is generally about two-thirds full.
 Seating includes a grandstand for season-ticket holders; bleachers down the foul lines; and two party decks.
 Though the intimate stadium does not have traditional concourses, it has enough room behind and in-between the seating areas for concession stands and carnival-style promotions.
 The atmosphere is distinctively small-town midwestern.
 During games, children wander about chasing the mascot and playing with one another.
 The location is just two blocks from the center of town.
 Since only 10,000 people live in Alexandria, about 10% of the populace heads to the ballpark on summer nights.